bkuhlmann/mac_os/README.md

 All executable scripts can be found in the `bin` folder:

-- `bin/apply_basic_settings`: Applies basic, initial, settings for setting up a machine. *This is meant to be customized.*
+- `bin/apply_basic_settings`: Applies basic, initial, settings for setting up a machine. *Can be customized.*
-- `bin/apply_default_settings`: Applies useful system and application defaults. *This is meant to be customized.*
+- `bin/apply_default_settings`: Applies useful system and application defaults. *Can be customized.*
 - `bin/create_boot_disk`: Creates macOS boot disk.
-- `bin/install_app_store`: Installs macOS, GUI-based, App Store applications. *This is meant to be customized.*
+- `bin/install_app_store`: Installs macOS, GUI-based, App Store applications. *Can be customized.*
-- `bin/install_applications`: Installs macOS, GUI-based, non-App Store applications. *This is meant to be customized.*
+- `bin/install_applications`: Installs macOS, GUI-based, non-App Store applications. *Can be customized.*
 - `bin/install_dev_tools`: Installs macOS development tools required by Homebrew.
-- `bin/install_extensions`: Installs macOS application extensions and add-ons. *This is meant to be customized.*
+- `bin/install_extensions`: Installs macOS application extensions and add-ons. *Can be customized.*
-- `bin/install_homebrew_casks`: Installs Homebrew Formulas. *This is meant to be customized.*
+- `bin/install_homebrew_casks`: Installs Homebrew Formulas. *Can be customized.*
-- `bin/install_homebrew_formulas`: Installs Homebrew Casks. *This is meant to be customized.*
+- `bin/install_homebrew_formulas`: Installs Homebrew Casks. *Can be customized.*
-- `bin/restore_backup`: Restores system/application settings from backup image. *This is meant to be customized.*
+- `bin/restore_backup`: Restores system/application settings from backup image. *Can be customized.*
 - `bin/run`: The main script and interface for macOS setup.
-- `bin/setup_software`: Configures and launches (if necessary) installed software. *This is meant to be customized.*
+- `bin/setup_software`: Configures and launches (if necessary) installed software. *Can be customized.*

 The `lib` folder provides the base framework for installing, re-installing, and uninstalling software.
 Everything provided via the [macOS Config](https://github.com/bkuhlmann/mac_os-config)